 In North Korea, the regime’s approach toward religion and belief is among the most repressive in the world.
 Put simply, freedom of religion or belief does not exist in North Korea.
 Although the North Korean constitution protects its people’s freedom of religion in principle, in practice the regime exerts absolute influence over a handful of statecontrolled houses of worship permitted to exist.
 This creates a facade of religious life maintained chiefly for propaganda purposes.

 The next year will be a pivotal one in Iraq.
 The U.S.-led fight against ISIS has yielded significant success.
-The military battle to defeat ISIS, a group which Secretary of State Rex Tillerson affirmed was “clearly responsible for genocide,” has come to an end.
+The military battle to defeat ISIS, a group which then Secretary of State Rex Tillerson affirmed was “clearly responsible for genocide,” has come to an end.
 In September 2017, the Kurdish Regional Government (KRG) held its independence referendum, which passed with 92 percent voting in favor.
-The implications of the referendum for Iraq’s religious minority communities, especially those living under KRG-controlled areas or in the Disputed Internal Boundaries, remain unclear.

 The Central African Republic has a long history of political strife, coups, severe human rights abuses, and underdevelopment.
 Despite this, sectarian violence and targeted killing based on religious identity are new to the majority-Christian country.
 The ongoing conflict started after the 2013 coup by a coalition of Muslim-majority militias and has resulted in thousands of people dead, 2.2 million in need of humanitarian assistance, more than 480,000 refugees, and more than 500,000 internally displaced persons (IDPs).